Devdutt Pattanaik

-Devdutt Pattanaik is a renowned Indian mythologist, speaker and among the top-selling writers of the country.
-He writes on mythology, the study of cultural truths revealed through stories, symbols and rituals.
-He lectures on the relevance of both Indian and Western myths in modern life.
-His work focuses largely on the areas of religion, mythology, and management.
-He has authored and illustrated over 50 books, including ABC Of Hinduism, Bahubali : 63 insights into Jainism, and Yoga Mythology: 64 Asanas and Their Stories.

-Devdutt is a regular columnist for reputed newspapers like Mid-day, Times of India and Dainik Bhaskar.
-He is also known for his TED talk and Business Sutra as well as The Devdutt Pattanaik Show on Radio Mirchi.

-A medical doctor by training, Devdutt spent 15 years working in the pharmaceutical and healthcare industry.
-However, his study on the cultural impact of mythology began three decades ago.
+Devdutt Pattanaik is an Indian mythologist, writer, illustrator, and speaker known for explaining the relevance of Indian and World mythology in modern times, especially in management, leadership, and culture.
+A medical doctor by qualification, with a 15-year career in the healthcare and pharma industries, he has written over 50 books and 1,500 newspaper columns on these topics.
+His popular books including Jaya: An Illustrated Retelling of the Mahabharata, Business Sutra, and Escape the Bakasura Trap: Let Contentment Fuel Your Growth.
+His TV shows include Devlok with Devdutt Pattanaik and Business Sutra.
+He also consults organisations and media on art, cultural heritage, storytelling and Indian Knowledge Systems.

 Early life and education

-Devdutt Pattanaik is the most widely recognised mythologist in South Asia.
-He was born and raised in Mumbai.
+Devdutt Pattanaik was born and raised in Mumbai.
 His mother is Sabitri Pattanaik & father is Prafulla Kumar Pattanaik.
 He spent his childhood and student life in Chembur, Mumbai.

-He studied in Our Lady of Perpetual Succour High School in Chembur.
-Devdutt graduated in medicine (M.B.B.S.) from Grant Medical College, Mumbai, and subsequently obtained a diploma in Comparative Mythology from Mumbai University.
+He went to Our Lady of Perpetual Succour High School in Ghatkopar, and graduated in medicine (M.B.B.S.) from Grant Medical College, Mumbai, he subsequently obtained a diploma in Comparative Mythology from Mumbai University.

 Career

 Devdutt worked in the pharmaceutical and healthcare industry (Sanofi Aventis and Apollo Group of Hospitals, respectively) for 14 years and spent his spare time writing articles and books on mythology, which eventually became his full-time profession.
 His first book Shiva: An Introduction was published in 1997.
 Devdutt illustrates his own books.

+He served as Chief Belief Officer for the Future Group.

 He was a speaker at the first TED conference in India held in November 2009.

 Devdutt has consulted Star TV network on mythological television series like Mahabharata, Siya Ke Ram and Vighnaharta Sri Ganesha; these serials have challenged conventional views of the narratives and opened up new avenues of interpretation.
 In the latter serial he added the narrative of Lord Jagannatha & Puri since he is an Oriya.

 He has also been the story consultant at Indian television network Star TV, where Devon Ke Dev...Mahadev is based on his work.

 In 2015, Devdutt presented the Hindi television series Devlok with Devdutt Pattanaik on the "EPIC ON" channel.
 In the show, he attempts to demystify and decode the folklore and traditions that accompanies Indian mythology.
 In December 2016, he made "his debut on the Forbes India Celeb 100 list, on the 93rd spot."

 Devdutt worked on Audible Originals (India)'s audiobook titled Suno Mahabharat Devdutt Pattanaik ke Saath and Revisiting Mahabharata with Devdutt Pattanaik.
 In his show he talks about the details of the war in the Mahabharata, how it affected the world, and what happened to India after the death of the Pandavas and the Kauravas.
 He also communicates the Vedic tenets which describes karma and dharma.